 Sound familiar?
 I’m sure I am not an isolated case.
 You must’ve felt this way when you landed your first job, right after school, if you were lucky.

 Now, you have to fake it till you make it, as they say.
 So, for the next five years or so, you slowly grow into your profession.
 The things you have learned in school begin to fade away, unused, cast into the back of your mind.
-A glimpse of Pythagoras’s theory or the Mendeleev Periodic Table comes to you now and then, but usually to make a joke, not to apply it anywhere in your work.
+A glimpse of Pythagoras’s theory or the Mendeleev Periodic Table comes to you now and then, but usually, to make a joke, not apply it anywhere in your work.

 You’d probably ask, “So, you’re a professor of some sort?
 Are you one of those people who’s forever a student?”